Furniture Tip-Overs Lawsuit

 Perhaps the most infamous tip-over cases involve Swedish furniture giant IKEA, which recently recalled 29 million dressers after the deaths of seven toddlers.
 But CPSC chairman Elliot F. Kaye has stressed that IKEA is not the only furniture company that has failed to take the necessary precautions to protect consumers.

 Many tip-over victims and their families have filed lawsuits against manufacturers and retailers, alleging wrongful death, negligence, or both.
-Some have received millions of dollars in settlements.
+Some—like the families of Curren Collas, Camden Ellis, and Ted McGee—have received millions of dollars in settlements.

 Michael Lundblade (1987)